cksystemsteaching/selfie/README.md

 factor     = [ cast ] [ "-" ] [ "*" ] ( literal | identifier | call | "(" expression ")" ) .
 ```

-type polymorphism

-unary operators in factor: cast, -, *

-pointer arithmetic: use symbol table getters and setters as example

-cast versus expression: lookahead of 1
+The arithmetic and logical operators used in the first three rules are all *binary* operators in the sense that they have two operands.
+In contrast, the `cast`, negation, and dereference operators used in the rule for `factor` are *unary* operators with only one operand.
+In the following, we explain code generation, first for arithmetic operators, since it is the simplest case, then for logical operators, which is a bit more involved, and finally for the negation and dereference operators.
+Casting does not involve code generation as mentioned before.

+#### Arithmetic Operators

 constant folding

 register allocation inefficiency in profile

 running out of registers

+#### Logical Operators

+#### Negation Operator

+cast versus expression: lookahead of 1

+#### Dereference Operator

+type polymorphism

+pointer arithmetic: use symbol table getters and setters as example

 ### Statements